Updated February 9, 2026

 If you do not have the Premium Experience Enabled, Essentials-licensed users can access the company.

-Company A: Only does Distribution of products.
+Company A: Only does distribution of products.
 They have 15 users and can use Essentials licenses.

 Company B: Does Manufacturing for Company A. They have 15 employees and need Premium Licenses.